 The fort was deactivated in 1873, and the property was sold in 1880.
 Of the surviving buildings, the guardhouse is maintained as a museum by the Ellsworth County Historical Society.
 The officers’ quarters at the east end of the parade grounds are used today as private residences.

 #19 Fort Ellsworth – The Fort Riley Road to the southwest was surveyed in 1855.
 Lieutenant Francis T. Bryan of the U.S. Topographical Engineers recommended bridges on the Solomon, Saline, and the Smoky Hill Rivers.
 The bridge at the Smoky Hill crossing was constructed in 1856.
 The bridge was destroyed by the flood of 1858.
 The road continued to be used by fording the river a short distance south.
 The earthen approach ramps to the bridge are still visible today.
-When river levels are extremely low, the remnants of the oak pilings are visible.
+When river levels are shallow, the remnants of the oak pilings are visible.

-#21 Buckeye Cemetery – As pioneers depended on one another to overcome hardships of settling the area, many chose to be buried with their neighbors in this quiet little setting of the Buckeye Cemetery.
-Buckeye Cemetery remains a testimonial of the early pioneers present in the area between 1866 and 1885.
+#21 Buckeye Cemetery – As pioneers depended on one another to overcome the hardships of settling in the area, many chose to be buried with their neighbors in this quiet little setting of the Buckeye Cemetery.
+Buckeye Cemetery remains a testimonial of the early pioneers in the area between 1866 and 1885.
 Many pioneers had been buried on their farms and later moved to the cemetery.
 Family histories may be knitted together by reading the tombstones of an earlier time.
-The site has served the community in the past with two churches, the first erected in 1884 and a second one in 1930.
+The site has served the community in the past with two churches, the first erected in 1884 and the second one in 1930.
 Buckeye continues to provide fond memories to friends and neighbors who pass by.